Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Related Work

-In \cite{rock2019complex}, the authors proposed a convolutional neural network (CNN) to address RFI, aiming to reduce the noise floor while preserving the signal components of detected targets.
-Their CNN architecture can be trained using either range processed data or range-Doppler (RD) spectra as inputs.
-The authors reported promising results, but they still had concerns regarding the generalization capacity on real data.
 Another approach that relies on CNNs is proposed in \cite{Fuchs2020}.
 The authors employed an auto-encoder based on the U-Net architecture \cite{ronneberger2015u}, performing interference mitigation as a denoising task directly on the range-Doppler map.
 They surpassed classical approaches, but their method fails to fully preserve the phase information.
-Similarly, in \cite{fan2019interference}, the network architecture is build upon CNNs, but residual connections, inspired from the ResNet model \cite{he2016deep}, were added.
+Similarly, in \cite{fan2019interference}, the network architecture is build upon CNNs, but the authors added residual connections, inspired from the ResNet model \cite{he2016deep}.
 A different interference mitigation method is proposed in \cite{mun2018deep}, which is based on applying a recurrent neural network model with Gated Recurrent Units (GRU) \cite{chung2014empirical} on the time domain signal.
 The authors reported better performance and lower processing times compared to previous signal processing methods.
 Similarly, Mun et al. \cite{mun2020automotive} proposed an approach that is also based on GRU, but they add a novel attention block.
 This approach attains better results than classical methods and the authors empirically prove that the attention block brings a performance boost.
 Nevertheless, the algorithm is not tested on real data or on a large test collection, so there are concerns regarding its generalization capacity.
-More recently, we proposed two novel FCN models in~\cite{Ristea-VTC-2020}, which are able to transform an STFT affected by interference into the corresponding clean range profile.
-The models have the capacity to generalize on real data, but they are not designed to estimate the phase of beat signals.
-In the current work, we extended our preliminary work presented in~\cite{Ristea-VTC-2020} by designing a method able $(i)$ to recover the phase of beat signals and $(ii)$ to cope with multiple interference sources.
-In addition, we introduce a new training regime, WeNoRT, which is aimed at improving the signal-to-noise ratio of the neural network weights.